-- 40.2 Hong Kong domiciled and non-UCITS synthetic ETFs primarily regulated by the SFC are subject to additional measures to enhance the level of collateral and transparency, including: - 40.2.1 collateral held must represent at least 100% of the synthetic ETF's gross total counterparty risk exposure and be maintained, marked to market on a daily basis with a view to ensuring that there is no uncollateralised counterparty risk exposure; - 40.2.2 where collateral taken is in the nature of equity securities, such collateral should be subject to an additional requirement such that the market value of such equity collateral represents at least 120% of the related gross counterparty risk exposure; - 40.2.3 the collateral must meet the requirements in 7.36 of the UT Code, as supplemented by such other guidance from the SFC from time to time; - 40.2.4 the management company, as a fiduciary and with due care and skill, should adopt a prudent hair-cut policy on any non-equity collateral held by the synthetic ETF taking into account all relevant factors, including without limitation, the credit quality, liquidity, duration and other relevant terms of the collateral held; - 40.2.5 the management company, as a fiduciary, should dynamically manage the collateral with due care and skill, and in the interest of the unitholders/shareholders, having due regard to the market circumstances from time to time; and - 40.2.6 the management company is required to publish the latest collateral management policy of the ETF on the ETF's website on an ongoing basis.
+- 41.2 Hong Kong domiciled and non-UCITS synthetic ETFs primarily regulated by the SFC are subject to additional measures to enhance the level of collateral and transparency, including: - 41.2.1 collateral held must represent at least 100% of the synthetic ETF's gross total counterparty risk exposure and be maintained, marked to market on a daily basis with a view to ensuring that there is no uncollateralised counterparty risk exposure; - 41.2.2 where collateral taken is in the nature of equity securities, such collateral should be subject to an additional requirement such that the market value of such equity collateral represents at least 100% of the related gross counterparty risk exposure; - 41.2.3 the collateral must meet the requirements in 7.36 of the UT Code, as supplemented by such other guidance from the SFC from time to time; - 41.2.4 the management company, as a fiduciary and with due care and skill, should adopt a prudent hair-cut policy on any non-equity collateral held by the synthetic ETF taking into account all relevant factors, including without limitation, the credit quality, liquidity, duration and other relevant terms of the collateral held; - 41.2.5 the management company, as a fiduciary, should dynamically manage the collateral with due care and skill, and in the interest of the unitholders/shareholders, having due regard to the market circumstances from time to time; and - 41.2.6 the management company is required to publish the latest collateral management policy of the ETF on the ETF's website on an ongoing basis. - 41.3 For synthetic ETFs / unlisted index funds using funded swap transaction(s) or CAAPs other than Hong Kong domiciled and non-UCITS synthetic ETFs primarily regulated by the SFC, the management company should manage the funds to ensure that the collateral held by the funds will represent at least 100% of the funds' gross total counterparty risk exposure and be maintained, marked to market on a daily basis, with a view to ensuring that there is no uncollateralised counterparty risk exposure at the end of a trading day.